-*This post contains potential spoilers for Avengers: Infinity War.
+(WARNING: This post contains potential spoilers for Avengers: Infinity War.)

 I recently re-watched Captain America: Civil War as it has become available for streaming on Netflix and a couple of things came to my attention.
-They got me thinking about the potential fate of some of the #Avengers, more specifically, #TonyStark A.K.A. #IronMan.
-I read Michael Davis' theory on #IronHeart A.K.A.#RiriWilliams entering the MCU, a theory that contributes to this one and I'll explain it in this post, and a full theory formed.
+They got me thinking about the potential fate of some of the #Avengers, more specifically, #TonyStark a.k.a. #IronMan.
+I read Michael Davis's theory on #IronHeart a.k.a.#RiriWilliams entering the MCU, a theory that contributes to the full theory here.

 Zemo's Ulterior Motive

-In #CivilWar, Daniel Bruhl's Baron Zemo was a less than impressive villain with a seriously questionable plan that relied on coincidences way too often.
-He also has a couple of lines in the movie that just don't fit unless he had another motive all along - one that we will see played out in future films.
+In #CivilWar, Daniel Bruhl's Baron Zemo was a less-than-impressive villain with a seriously questionable plan that relied on coincidences way too often.
+He also has a couple of lines in the movie that just don't fit unless he had another motive that we will see played out in future films.

-Roughly half way through, he says he wants "to see an empire fall", at which point we assume that he meant the empire of the Avengers but when talking to Martin Freeman's Everett Ross about his plan after its blatant failure and the settling of the Avengers' feud (at the end of the film) he says something that doesn't make sense at all.
+Roughly halfway through, he says he wants "to see an empire fall," which we assume means the empire of the Avengers.
+However, when talking to Martin Freeman's Everett Ross about his plan after its blatant failure and the settling of the Avengers' feud (at the end of the film), he says something that doesn't make sense at all.

 The camera lingers on Ross' face for an unusually long time.
 His plan did fail spectacularly.
-Unless, that is, his plan was not to tear the avengers apart from the inside as explained in the film, but to kill Tony Stark.
-After all, he had created the robot (Ultron) that caused the deaths of Zemo's family.
-This would certainly make Civil War a much more interesting film that would contribute much more to the MCU than it already does.
+Unless, that is, his plan was not to tear the Avengers apart from the inside as explained in the film, but to kill Tony Stark.
+After all, Tony had created the robot (Ultron) that caused the deaths of Zemo's family.
+This would certainly make Civil War a much more interesting film and would contribute much more to the MCU than it already does.

 Too Many Characters, Too Little Time

-The fan film above was released on 03/14/2017 (Pi Day) and was created by MIT students.
+The fan film above was released on March 14, 2017 (Pi Day) and was created by MIT students.
 It depicts the origin of Riri Williams and her creation of the Iron Heart suit.
 The impressive fan film caught the eye of some of the high-up people at Marvel Studios.
-They have since stated that they appreciate that many fans want Williams to be incorporated into the MCU (let me know if you do in the comments) and that it is a potential storyline.
-They did not say any more than this, but it seems hopeful and confirms the possibility.
+Kevin Feige has since stated that they appreciate that many fans want Williams to be incorporated into the MCU (let me know if you do in the comments) and that it is a potential storyline.
+Marvel did not say any more than this, but it seems hopeful and confirms the possibility.

 No Uncle Ben In 'Spider-Man: Homecoming'?

-Marvel has said that we will not see another Spider-Man backstory in #Homecoming and there will be no Uncle Ben.
-This is an obvious choice for Marvel because everyone knows the backstory, and to get a fully fleshed out story in the movie without it being too long, they are going to have to cut something out.
+Marvel has said that we will not see another Spider-Man backstory in Homecoming and there will be no Uncle Ben.
+This is an obvious choice for Marvel because everyone knows the backstory.

 A New Leader

-If Iron Man were to die, #CaptainAmerica would probably take over as a leader to the Avengers.
-If they both die, however, there will be no-one to take over.
+If Iron Man were to die, #CaptainAmerica would probably take over as a leader of the Avengers.
+If they both die, however, there will be no one to take over.
 Black Widow would be the obvious answer but considering her conflicted morals, she would not be a great choice to lead a group of the most powerful people in the galaxy.

-I think Captain Marvel will take lead in the future but for now, the only logical choices seem to be Falcon or War Machine.
-I suspect that War Machine will probably retire for the most part after being paralysed from the waist down, meaning Falcon is all that we have left.
-Unless Tony officially says to either Peter or Riri (if she does appear) that they should become a leader, Falcon will be forced to take lead!
+I think Captain Marvel will take lead in the future but the only logical choices seem to be Falcon or War Machine.
+I suspect that War Machine will probably retire for the most part after being paralyzed from the waist down, meaning Falcon is all that we have left.
+Unless Tony officially says to either Peter or Riri (if she does appear) that they should become a leader, Falcon will be forced to take lead.

 The 'Iron Man 4' Problem

-The one glaring problem with this theory is that Iron Man 4 seems to be being planned.
-It does keep fluttering in and out of certainty (maybe while Marvel decides whether to go through with the Iron Heart plan) and the whole idea for the film happening started from Robert Downey Jr. saying that he would enjoy doing another Iron Man movie (he has said that the film "probably won't happen").
+The one glaring problem with this theory is that Iron Man 4 seems to be in the works.
+It does keep fluttering in and out of certainty (maybe while Marvel decides whether to go through with the Iron Heart plan) and the whole idea for the film began when Robert Downey Jr. saying that he would enjoy doing another Iron Man movie (he has said that the film "probably won't happen").

 It seems like the movie is on unsteady grounds, to say the least.
 Marvel also seems to have kept the release date far away (early 2019) because they are unsure whether they will follow through with the film or not.
 The film could potentially come out before Avengers: Infinity War Part II (which will be released in May of 2019) and tell the story of Stark taking Riri Williams under his wing and guiding her along the way to becoming an Avenger.
 This would fit well in with the theory and would be a big change to bring the MCU into a new era.